pippinbarr/cart263-2021/topics/the-webpage/dom-overview.md

-# `UNDER CONSTRUCTION`

 # DOM Overview {

 ---

 ## Summary

 The DOM (Document Object Model) is a representation in JavaScript of the webpage your program is running on.
-It's stored in a variable called `document` and the browser provides various methods to access and manipulate HTML elements and CSS on the page.
+It's stored in a variable called `document` and the browser provides various methods to access and manipulate HTML elements and CSS on the page in your program.

 ---